Combining Spot and Futures Markets: A Hybrid Market Approach to Dynamic Spectrum Access: System Model

 \subsection{Spectrum Efficiency}

-When the PR leases an idle spectrum of a PU to an SU for secondary utilization, the SU achieves a certain benefit, called \textit{SU-surplus}, which equals the difference between the total \textit{welfare} achieved from using these spectrums and the payment transferred to the related PU; the PU also achieves a certain benefit, called \textit{PU-surplus}, which equals the difference between the payment from the SU and the cost of owning spectrum and sharing spectrum with unlicensed SUs.\footnote{\rrr{Such a cost may include the spectrum license fee, management fee, maintenance fee, etc.}} The \textbf{social welfare} generated by such a process is the sum of the SU-surplus and the PU-surplus, which equals the difference between the welfare (SU) generated and the cost (PU) involved.
+When the SR leases an idle licensed spectrum to an SU for secondary utilization, the SU achieves a certain benefit, called \textit{SU-surplus}, which equals the difference between the total \revth{\textit{utility}} achieved from using these spectrums and the payment transferred to the related PU; the PU also achieves a certain benefit, called \textit{PU-surplus}, which equals the difference between the payment from the SU and the cost of holding spectrum and sharing spectrum with unlicensed SUs.\footnote{\rrr{Such a cost may include the spectrum license fee, management fee, maintenance fee, etc.}} The \textit{social surplus} generated by such a process is the sum of the SU-surplus and the PU-surplus, which equals the difference between the (SU) utility generated and the (PU) cost involved.
 That is:

 Notice that the PU's cost is a constant (sunk cost) independent of the secondary spectrum allocation.
 Without loss of generality, we normalize it to zero.
-As a result, the social welfare is equivalent to the welfare generated by the SU.
-Next we define the \textit{welfare} of each SU formally.
+As a result, the social surplus is equivalent to the utility generated by the SU.
+Next we define the \textit{utility} of each SU formally.

-\textbf{Welfare of Spot Market User.} In the spot market, based on the characteristics of elastic traffic, an SU achieves an immediate welfare from any spectrum allocated, and such a welfare is directly related to his or her utility of the spectrum.
-Thus, the total welfare of a spot market user $m$ (denoted by $\ws_m$) can be defined as the total utility achieved: \footnote{Our method can be directly applied to a general case, in which the SU's welfare is a generic function of his utility.
-In that case, we have $\ws_m = \sum_{k=1}^K\sum_{t=1}^T \as_{m,kt} \cdot y_m\big(v_{m,kt}\big) \cdot \xi_{kt}$, where $y_m(\cdot)$ is the welfare function of SU $m$. }
+\textit{Utility of Spot Market User.} In the spot market, based on the characteristics of elastic traffic, an SU achieves an immediate utility from any spectrum allocated, and such a utility is directly related to his or her valuation of the spectrum.
+Thus, the total utility of a spot market user $m$ (denoted by $\ws_m$) can be directly defined as the total valuation achieved: \footnote{Our method can be directly applied to a general case, in which the SU's utility is a generic function of his valuation.
+In that case, we have $\ws_m = \sum_{k=1}^K\sum_{t=1}^T \as_{m,kt} \cdot y_m\big(v_{m,kt}\big) \cdot \xi_{kt}$, where $y_m(\cdot)$ is the valuation function of SU $m$. }

 where $\as_{m,kt} \in \{0,1\}$ indicates whether to allocate a spectrum $\ch_{kt}$ to SU $m$.
 The factor $\xi_{kt}$ means that only the idle spectrums can be used by SUs.